Rounak00/News-Always/README.md

 # News-Always
-It is hacker news web site using hacker news API.
+It is hacker news web site using news api.
+Its a personal project to see how API works with  axious.